SysKitTeam/docs-monitor/faq/faq.md

 ## Can I schedule reports to be delivered by email?

 Yes, you can.
-All reports inside SysKit Monitor can be scheduled to be delivered by email.
+All reports inside Syskit Monitor can be scheduled to be delivered by email.
 We even support saving reports to the network file share or uploading reports to Microsoft SharePoint.

 ## How long do you store the data?